 Policy and Procedure

-University of New Orleans Policy Prohibiting Sex Discrimination, Sexual Misconduct and Interpersonal Violence
+University of New Orleans Policy Prohibiting Power Based Violence and Sexual Misconduct

 The University’s prohibitions against sex discrimination, sexual misconduct, and interpersonal violence apply to all students, faculty, and staff, visitors and to other members of the University community, as well as to contractors, consultants, and vendors doing business or providing services to the University.

 Board of Regents, State of Louisiana Uniform Policy on Power Based Violence

 This Uniform Policy on Power-Based Violence, promulgated pursuant to Act 472 of the 2021 Regular Legislative Session of the Louisiana Legislature, sets forth processes and procedures to guide public postsecondary education stakeholders in maintaining safety and protection for students and employees.
 Power-based violence is defined as any form of interpersonal violence intended to control or intimidate another person through the assertion of power over the person.
 It includes but is more expansive than sexual misconduct and Title IX misconduct.